dustinpfister/blog_posts/_posts/vuejs-component.md

 ## 1 - vue component basic example

 Here is a simple counter example of a vue component, it makes use of template, data, and method options.
 Many of the options that are used when making a plain old Vue instance can also be used with components as well, with some exceptions such as vue el.

+In the html here I have some custom step elements the actual html and functionality will be defined in the step component that is defined in the basic.js file that I am also linking to.

 ```html
 <html>